Risk Spotlight

 The basics of a material breach of contract

-A material breach of contract occurs when one party doesn’t fulfill their promises in a way that seriously impacts the agreement.
+A material breach of contract happens when one party doesnʼt meet their responsibilities in a way that seriously impacts the agreement.
 Unlike a minor breach—where a small detail might be missed without affecting the overall deal—a material breach strikes at the heart of the contract, causing real harm or loss to the other party.

-• Non-performance: One party fails to perform a major part of the contract.
-For example, a supplier doesn’t deliver critical goods that your business needs to operate.
+This happens when one party completely fails to perform a major part of the contract.
+For example, if a supplier is supposed to deliver essential goods that your business relies on but doesnʼt show up at all, it can disrupt operations and lead to financial losses.

 Why does a material breach matter?